805 Columbus Avenue

-I received my BS in Information Science from Northeastern University.
-I have since worked as a technician and research assistant at Northeastern.
+Since graduating from Northeastern, I have worked as a technician and research assistant at Northeastern.

 What are the key aspects of your role at Northeastern?
 What do you enjoy most about what you do?

-My key role is to have a technically-functional research environment for professors at CCIS.
+My key role is to have a technically functional research environment for professors at Khoury.
 This involves a variety of tasks, including programming, developing systems for research, and maintaining research projects out in the field.
 As a technician, every day has different challenges to overcome.
 I never do the same thing for long and have the opportunity to explore and learn new sides of computer development, research methods, and technical expertise.
 I love that.